-A subset of species was simultaneously related to eigenfunctions 5 and 7.
-Sessile species that most strongly exhibited this trend included serpulid polychaete worms, hydroids, bryozoans and anomiid bivalve molluscs.
-Species-specific life history information indicated a predominance of larval dispersal strategies that produce clumps of recruits, e.g. philopatry, or high mobility to look or defending resources both produce spatial autocorrelation.
+A subset of species was strongly related to eigenfunctions 5 and 7 including sessile species of serpulid polychaete worms, hydroids, bryozoans and anomiid bivalve molluscs (Fig. 4).
+Species-specific life history information indicates a predominance of larval dispersal strategies in these species, that produce in clumps of recruits, e.g. philopatry (see